awslabs/aws-sdk-swift/README.md

 * `AWSSDKHTTPAuth` - concrete types for AWS SigV4 signer, and types related to auth flow
 * `AWSSDKIdentity` - concrete types for AWS credentials and identity resolvers

+> For more information on runtime modules, see [the AWS Runtime Module Documentation in API reference](https://sdk.amazonaws.com/swift/api/awssdkforswift/latest/documentation/awssdkforswift#AWS-Runtime-Module-Documentation)

 ## License

 This library is licensed under the Apache 2.0 License.